 In 2008, the U.S. federal government enacted a rail safety bill that mandates the use of PTC technology, which includes on-board locomotive computer and related software, on a majority of the locomotives and track in the U.S. With our Electronic Train Management System®, we are the leading supplier of this on-board train control equipment, and we are working with the U.S. Class I railroads, commuter rail authorities and other industry suppliers to implement this technology by the December 31, 2015 deadline set in the rail safety bill.
-The railroads and commuter rail authorities have said they cannot complete full implementation by the deadline.
-The U.S. Congress has discussed extending the deadline but has not done so.
+The railroads and commuter rail authorities have said they cannot complete full implementation by the deadline, and the U.S. Congress has discussed extending it.
 An extension of the deadline could affect the rate of industry spending on this technology.
-Wabtec's PTC revenue was about \$70 million for the three months ended March 31, 2014.
+Wabtec's PTC revenue was about \$94 million for the three months ended March 31, 2015.

 Wabtec continues to expand its presence in freight rail and passenger transit markets outside the U.S., particularly in Europe, Asia-Pacific and South America.
 In Europe, the majority of the rail system serves the passenger transit market, which is larger than the transit market in the U.S. Our presence in the U.K., Germany and Italy has positioned the Company to take advantage of this market.
 Asia-Pacific is a growth market and our various joint ventures and direct exports to China have positioned the Company to take advantage of this growth.
 Australia has also been an area of expansion for the Company as commodity suppliers use our products to meet the demands of their regional customers.
-In Brazil, the Company is delivering on a PTC contract, has expanded locations and has completed two acquisitions, allowing us to increase our sales in that market.
+In Brazil, the Company is completing a PTC contract, has expanded locations and has completed three acquisitions, allowing us to increase our sales in that market.

 Current conditions in these international markets vary based on general economic factors and specific freight rail and passenger transit drivers, as mentioned above.
-In its most recent quarterly data, the Office of Rail Regulation in the U.K. reported an increase in passenger ridership of 2.8% and a 5% increase in freight moved.
-In Germany, the government statistics bureau reported an increase of 0.5% for passenger ridership in 2013, and an increase in rail freight transport of 2% for the same period.
-In China, the government said China Railway Corp. increased railway investment by 9% in the first quarter of 2014, compared to the year-ago quarter.
-Russian Railways announced an increase of 1.3% in passenger ridership in the first three months of 2014 compared to the year-ago period, and it said freight tons loaded were 0.4% lower than the year-ago period.
+In its most recent quarterly data, the Office of Rail Regulation in the U.K. reported an increase in passenger ridership of 6.7% and a slight decrease in freight moved.
+In Germany, the government statistics bureau reported an increase of 0.6% for passenger rail and bus ridership in 2014, and a decrease in rail freight transport of 2.3% for the same period.
+Russian Railways announced a decrease of 6.4% in passenger ridership in the first three months of 2015 compared to the year-ago period, and it said freight tons loaded were 0.6% lower than the year-ago period.
+For its fiscal year ended March 31, 2015, Indian Railways announced a 4.2% increase in freight loadings and a 2.3% decrease in passengers.

-In 2014 and beyond, general economic and market conditions in our key markets could have an impact on our sales and operations.
+In 2015 and beyond, general economic and market conditions in our key markets could have an impact on our sales and operations.
 To the extent that these factors cause instability of capital markets, shortages of raw materials or component parts, longer sales cycles, deferral or delay of customer orders or an inability to market our products effectively, our business and results of operations could be materially adversely affected.
 In addition, we face risks associated with our four-point growth strategy including the level of investment that customers are willing to make in new technologies developed by the industry and the Company, and risks inherent in global expansion.
 When necessary, we will modify our financial and operating strategies to reflect changes in market conditions and risks.